molden/atomlenz/training2.md

 AtomLenz can be trained on images with only SMILES labels.
 One such a dataset is available here: https://dx.doi.org/10.6084/m9.figshare.24599412 .
 This is a dataset with hand drawn images labeled with the corresponding SMILES.

-Once downloaded this dataset should be prepared for use by ProbKT.
+Once downloaded, this dataset should be prepared for use by ProbKT.
 This can be done with  [parse smiles](./datasets/parse_smiles.py) script.

 ```
 python parse_smiles.py --datasetfolder hand_drawn_train/train/ --outputfolder atoms_dataset/